loganmceldowney/Bankist/README.md

 # **Bankist**
-This website was created in order to showcase my skills as a web developer.
-I created this in order to become more comfortable with HTML and CSS, while also providing a way for employers to see my work.
+This application was created in order to become more comfortable using JavaScript.
+In particular, this helped me become more proficient in using JavaScript arrays and their various methods through an interactive and fun-to-use banking application.

+## **Logins**
+1. username - lm | password 1111
+2. username - jd | password 2222
+3. username - stw | password 3333
+4. username - ss | password 4444
+**Use thses to go between accounts when transferring money**

 ![alt text](https://github.com/loganmceldowney/Bankist/blob/main/bankist-app-full.png)